udexon/Phosway/EMYL_Instagram_PhosGraph.md

 Phoshell is a stack machine shell employing Phoscript, implementable in ANY known programming language and framework.

-Let us compare the roles of programming langauges in other project in order to highlight the significance of Phoscript:
+Let us compare the roles of programming langauges in other project in order to highlight the significance of Phoscript by look at the following project:

-:: Add link to Jitsi Meet Phoom, rename as PhosVR?

 https://github.com/udexon/Phoshell/blob/master/PhosIDE_Part_III.md